MicrosoftDocs/azure-dev-docs/java/jdk/reasons-to-move-to-java-11.md

 ## Transitioning to Java 11

 Transitioning to Java 11 can be done in a stepwise fashion.
 It is *not* required for code to use Java modules to run on Java 11.
-Code can continue to be developed and built with JDK 8 while being run on Java 11 but there are some potential issues, primarily concerning deprecated API, class loaders, and reflection.
+Development and can continue with JDK 8, with the JDK 8 build being run on Java 11.
+But there are some potential issues, primarily concerning deprecated API, class loaders, and reflection.

 A comprehensive guide to transitioning from Java 8 to Java 11 will be